 How Do I Enroll My Student?

 Stop by the Peoria High School, Manual Academy, or Trewyn Middle School office to get a clinic consent form or call their school office to request a consent form by mail.
 Return the consent form to the school to complete your enrollment.
-To receive an enrollment form contact Becca Mathis.
+To receive an enrollment form contact our team.

 What If I Still Have Questions?

-If you have any questions about the In-School Health Clinic, including how to enroll your student, contact Becca Mathis at the Hult Center for Healthy Living at 309-692-6650.
+If you have any questions about the In-School Health Clinic, including how to enroll your student, contact our team at Hult Center for Healthy Living at 309-692-6650.